An endless view of a dimension,

-The deep suffering demonstration is divided, with others, with all and whole.
+The deep suffering demonstration is shared with others, with all and whole.

-The soul of mankind comes out of the history and looks at us closely and suffers and then goes back crying in history.
+The soul of mankind comes out of history and looks at us closely, suffers and then goes back, crying in history.

 Raha Rastifard & Mehran Tizkar

-The Body hangs intermingled, in conversation not only with the viewer, but with each other in a constant reminder of the cause and effects of violence.
+The suspended bodyparts are in a constant conversation not only with their audiences but with each other as well, to remind us of the causes and effects of ongoing violences.

 Book of Longing, 2014

 The Mix-Media series "Book of Longing“ is a visual interpretation of Hafez‘ poetry.

 The pictures don‘t illustrate but interpret the verses.

 They create a visual, poetic dimension that mirrors the artist‘s emotions and her understanding of the ancient lines of Hafez poetry.